 Depending on your mood, you could while away an hour or two wandering through NGV International.
 Australia’s oldest gallery is a national treasure, with room after room filled with enthralling, provocative and absorbing artworks.

 But if it’s relaxation you’re after, booking in for a spa day should be your afternoon plan.
-Miss Fox is a perennial favourite of day spa lovers, with dozens of treatments designed to send you into a dreamy state.
+Miss Fox is a favourite of day spa lovers, with dozens of treatments designed to send you into a dreamy state.
 Try the Wander Within Ritual, where your worries will be scrubbed away with a delicious-smelling coconut sugar scrub – and finish with a glass of Champagne.

 On Saturday night, it’s time for a fun night out at the theatre.
 Check what’s on at Melbourne’s theatres.
 Her Majesty’s Theatre, the Princess Theatre and the Regent Theatre are all a spectacle in themselves, with gorgeous architecture and long histories.
-Depending when you visit, you might be lucky to see Moulin Rouge!
-The Musical, and Hamilton is coming in 2022.

 When the show is done, grab a late-night meal at popular Mexican spot Mamasita or share some tapas at Bombas Spanish Tapas & Wine Bar.
 A nightcap at hidden laneway bar Eau de Vie or the glamourous Gimlet at Cavendish House is a must.
 Lui Bar is famous for their espresso martinis.